haiku/website/content/development/apps-haikubook.md

 tags = ["Development","api","documentation"]
 +++

 <p class="intro">When building any application you should consider using the Haiku API building blocks.
-These are native Haiku libraries that make creating Haiku application easy.</p>
+These are native Haiku libraries that make creating Haiku applications easy.</p>

 <p>These API perform very well on Haiku, and benefit from being able to use Haiku Messaging, Application Tiling and Stacking, and the Be Filesystem - which platform-independent toolkits like Qt or GTK+ lack.</p>